-Having traveled the world these last 20 years I’ve had a lot of layovers, delayed flights, cancellations, and just plain ol’ missed flights due to my own mistakes.
-It takes a certain amount of creativity to stay calm during these times of frustration.
+Having traveled the world these last 20 years I’ve had plenty of layovers, delayed flights, cancellations, and missed flights.
+I’ve become an expert in how to stay calm while traveling.
+It takes a certain amount of creativity to chill during times of frustration.
 I recently arrived to JFK early for a 12:20am flight.
 The weather was a wintry mix of sleet and snow and the temperatures were dropping fast.
-Word on the news was that NY was about to become an ice bowl so I left my house around 8:30pm thinking the roads would be bad and if there was an accident …well with 2 additional connections and a ferry ride I just couldn’t afford to miss my flight.
-The way I see it is if you’re sitting around waiting for your flight at home, you may as well be at the airport all checked in and relaxing over a glass of wine instead of potentially scrambling from your house last minute.
+Word on the news was that NY was about to become an ice bowl so I left my house around 8:30pm thinking the roads would be bad and with 2 additional connections and a ferry ride I just couldn’t afford to miss my flight.
+The way I see it is if you’re sitting around waiting for your flight at home, you may as well be at the airport all checked in and relaxed instead of potentially scrambling from your house last minute.

-So I arrived 9:30pm only to wait, and wait and at 4am …still be waiting.
-At this point I was just waiting to be told when.
+So I arrived 9:30pm only to wait, and wait and at 4am still be waiting.
 We finally boarded at 6:30am and the plane departed at 8am.
-So I had been at the airport for about 10 hours …just waiting.
+I had been at the airport for about 10 hours …just waiting.

 Patience is a Virtue

 I am not a patient person.
 In fact, I am an extremely impatient person who is easily frustrated by the lack of urgency and inefficiency in others, but for some reason when it comes to things that are beyond my control, like the weather, I’m another person.
 I’m calm, cool, collected and seriously just live in the moment.
 I guess that’s because that’s all you can possibly do.
 There’s nothing you can do to change the situation and it’s only going to make matters worse by acting like a fool!